 Working for You

 Each month we provide some key areas where MGGA leaders and staff have been working on your behalf.
-Here is a sampling of important issues and activities for January 2017:
+Here is a sampling of important issues and activities for February 2017:

 - At the winter board meeting of the National Barley Growers Association (NBGA) in Washington, DC, Montana growers were represented by MGGA Director Dan Kidd and MWBC Director Buzz Mattelin.
 Also attending for MGGA were Treasurer Lyle Benjamin and Executive Vice President Lola Raska.
 Participating for MWBC were Director Mike O’Hara and Executive Vice President Collin Watters.